xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \remark { remark text } {#cmdremark}

-<p>Starts a paragraph where one or more remarks may be entered.
+Starts a paragraph where one or more remarks may be entered.
 The paragraph will be indented.
 The text of the paragraph has no special internal structure.
 All visual enhancement commands may be used inside the paragraph.
 Multiple adjacent <span class="doxyComputerOutput">\remark</span> commands will be joined into a single paragraph.
 Each remark will start on a new line.
 Alternatively, one <span class="doxyComputerOutput">\remark</span> command may mention several remarks.
-The <span class="doxyComputerOutput">\remark</span> command ends when a blank line or some other sectioning command is encountered.</p>
+The <span class="doxyComputerOutput">\remark</span> command ends when a blank line or some other sectioning command is encountered.

 <hr/>